Gerry Connolly (comedian): Theatre

 Connolly has also had a successful career in the theatre, working with such groups as the Melbourne Theatre Company, Sydney Theatre Company and Belvoir St Theatre.
-He played the role of "Mahoney" in the Melbourne Theatre Company's 1999 production of Arturo Ui, which earned him a nomination for a Green Room Award for Best Supporting Actor.
+He played the role of Mahoney in the Melbourne Theatre Company’s 1999 production of Arturo Ui, which earned him a nomination for a Green Room Award for Best Supporting Actor.
 In 2022 he played the role of Mr Paravicini in the Australian tour of The Mousetrap.

 Music

-He graduated from the Queensland Conservatorium of Music with a Bachelor of Music, and has played piano with the Melbourne, Queensland and Tasmania Symphony Orchestras, being featured in concerts televised across Australia and the UK.
+He has played piano with the Melbourne, Queensland and Tasmanian Symphony Orchestras, being featured in concerts televised across Australia and the UK.